-- Point #11: Conclusion: Cain was either married to Eve or to a woman who was a desdendant of Eve.
+- Point #11: Conclusion: Cain was either married to Eve or to a woman who was a descendant of Eve.
 Logically these are the only two possibilities.

 Reasons for thinking that Cain was probably not married to Eve

-- Point #5: Adam was the husband of Eve, Eve was “his wife”.
+Adam was the husband of Eve, Eve was

 - Point #7: Eve was the mother of Cain, Seth and Abel.

-- Conclusion: For both of those reasons, it seems very likely that Eve would have been less available as a wife for Cain compared to other women — women who were Eve’s descendants and who were not the wife of another man and who were not Cain’s own mother.
+- Conclusion: For both of those reasons, it seems very likely that Eve would have been less available as a wife for Cain compared to some other woman — any woman who was Eve’s descendant and who was not the wife of another man and who was not Cain’s own mother.